Aetf/Aetf.github.io/source/_posts/build-kdevelop-against-custom-kdevplatform.md

 date: 2016-08-03T08:04:49-04:00
 ---

+{% note info %}
+2018.3.20:
+Now KDevPlatform repo is merged into the KDevelop repo, and there is no need to go through the steps mentioned in this post to get things working.
+However, the [last section](#run-newly-built-kdevelop) still applies in order to not load plugins from the system-wide KDevelop installation.
+{% endnote %}

 KDevelop is tightly coupled with KDevPlatform and from time to time you need to hack them both when developing.
 But then without caution, you'll link against the system bundled KDevPlatform libraries and spend the whole day trying to find out why the hall the code you wrote didn't have any effects.

 That's annoying and here's how to make sure you are linking to the right copy.